strasse34/pp4/README.md

 - Cloudinary: Serves as the cloud storage solution for website media and static files.
 - Bootstrap: Applied extensively throughout the site to ensure responsiveness, manage layouts, and employ predefined style elements.
 - Balsamiq: Utilized in creating wireframes for the project.
-- dbdiagram.io: Employed for designing the Entity-Relationship Diagram (ERD).
+- [dbdiagram](dbdiagram.io): Employed for designing the Entity-Relationship Diagram (ERD).
-- Google Fonts: Imported to incorporate custom fonts into the website.
+- [Google Fonts](https://fonts.google.com/): Imported to incorporate custom fonts into the website.
-- Font Awesome: Used to integrate icon features into the site.
+- [Font Awesome](https://fontawesome.com/): Used to integrate icon features into the site.
-- coolors.co: Utilized for generating the website's color scheme.
+- [coolors](coolors.co): Utilized for generating the website's color scheme.
-- amiresponsive: Used to generate responsive screens of my website in different devices.
+- [amiresponsive](amiresponsive.com): Used to generate responsive screens of my website in different devices.
+- [removal](removal.ai): Used to remove background of logo image and make it transparent.
 - Paint: Employed for creating feature images for readme file.

 ## Testing and Validation